 - Exploring new empirical developments of digital strategizing that allow for integrating broader perspectives in organizational strategy making

 - Providing doctoral students and early career scholars with tools to navigate the changing academic environment

-The PDW sessions will be held between 8:00 AM and 8:00 PM Friday, 7 August and Saturday, 8 August 2020.
-Keeping the theme of the “20/20: Broadening our Sight” in mind, we strongly encourage PDWs that appeal to a wide range of audiences and themes beyond the SAP community by building linkages with other divisions and interest groups.
-Please indicate potential co-sponsors in the submission document (e.g., OMT, STR, ODC, MC, RM, TIM).
+The PDW sessions will be held between Friday, 30 July and Tuesday, 3 August 2021.
+We strongly encourage PDWs that appeal to a wide range of audiences and themes beyond the SAP community by building linkages with other divisions and interest groups.
+Please indicate potential co-sponsors in the submission document (e.g., OMT, BPS, ODC, MC, RM, TIM).
 The minimum duration of a PDW is 2 hours, but submitters are welcome to request a duration of 1.5 hours if they feel it would better serve the workshop, session flow, and attendee engagement.
 The 1.5 hour duration request must be documented in the uploaded proposal document itself at the time of submission and the PDW Chair will subsequently reduce the duration to 1.5 hours on the submitter’s behalf.
-The deadlines for submission is Tuesday, 14 January 2020 at 5:00 PM ET (NY Time).
-Submitters are strongly encouraged to discuss potential PDWs with SAP PDW chair, Leonhard Dobusch (Leonhard.Dobusch@uibk.ac.at).

 The deadline for submissions is Tuesday, 12 January 2021 at 5PM ET (NY Time).
 Submitters are strongly encouraged to discuss potential PDWs with SAP PDW chair, Eric Knight (email@example.com).